Live2Create Leadership Academy

 "When something doesn't work — what does it take to diagnose the problem and build something better?"

-Students apply design thinking to the problem they identified in Unit 2, moving from observation to solution.
-They build a prototype: a product, campaign, program, or tool.
-Grade 9 students present their prototype to at least one real adult outside the school and revise based on that feedback.
+Students apply design thinking to the problem they mapped in Unit 2, moving from observation to solution.
+Every student builds a prototype — a product, campaign, program, or tool.
+Older students present their prototype to at least one adult outside the school and revise based on real feedback.
 Closes with the Winter Studio Exhibition.

 Project: Design PrototypeArgument WritingWinter Exhibition: Dec 17